Fire Safety For Single Room Occupancy Buildings

 Fire hazards are pervasive in San Francisco SRO Hotels due to many factors, including old buildings, tenant behaviors, and a general lack of fire safety and prevention information.
 Since 1988 it has been estimated more than 1,500 residential SRO hotel units have been lost to fires.

 The risk of fire is a serious concern for owners of single-room occupancy (SRO) hotels.
 It is understandable, considering there are streams of residents moving in and out year-round.
 Have you heard of the upcoming 2021 fire alarm code?
-At Aura Fire Alarm we are here to help.
+At Aura Fire Safety we are here to help.

 Read on to learn about 7 Safety Tips for SRO buildings to help protect your property and residents.